-8.43 Termination for Improper Consideration
+8.43 Termination for Gratuities and/or Improper Consideration

-- 8.43.1 The County may, by written notice to the Contractor, immediately terminate the right of the Contractor to proceed under this Master Agreement if it is found that gratuities or consideration, in any form, were offered or given by the Contractor, either directly or through an intermediary, to any County officer, employee, or agent with the intent of securing this Master Agreement or securing favorable treatment with respect to the award, amendment, or extension of this Master Agreement or the making of any determinations with respect to the Contractor's performance pursuant to this Master Agreement.
-In the event of such termination, the County shall be entitled to pursue the same remedies against the Contractor. - 8.43.2 The Contractor shall immediately report any attempt by a County officer or employee to solicit such improper consideration.
+8.43.1 The County may, by written notice to the Contractor, immediately terminate the right of the Contractor to proceed under this Master Agreement if it is found that gratuities or consideration, in any form, were offered or given by the Contractor, either directly or through an intermediary, to any County officer, employee, or agent with the intent of securing this Master Agreement or securing favorable treatment with respect to the award, amendment, or extension of this Master Agreement or the making of any determinations with respect to the Contractor's performance pursuant to this Master Agreement.
+In the event of such termination, the County shall be entitled to pursue the same remedies against the Contractor as it could pursue in the event of default by the Contractor.

+- 8.43.2 The Contractor shall immediately report any attempt by a County officer or employee to solicit such improper consideration.
 The report shall be made either to the County manager charged with the supervision of the employee or agent, or to the County Fraud Hotline at (800) 544-6861 or http://fraud.lacounty.gov/. - 8.43.3 Among other items, such improper gratuities and consideration may take the form of cash, discounts, services, the provision of travel or entertainment, or tangible gifts.